The Day Started Out Innocently Enough - A Short Flash Fiction Story

 All Starts Out Innocent

-Ronny has saved up enough money to buy a magnifying glass; one Saturday morning he and his friend Carter walk off into the veld with it to look at leaves and plants and maybe try start a small fire with it using the sun's heat, because they'd heard that it is possible to do this.
+Ronny has saved up enough money to buy a magnifying glass; one Saturday morning he and his friend Carter walk off into the veld with it to look at leaves and plants and maybe try start a small fire using the magnifier and the sun's heat, because they'd heard that it is possible to do this.
 This will be an experiment to test it out.

 At a grassy area with shrubs they stop to examine plant life and insects with the magnifying glass - it's a hot, windy day.